-Because time is of the essence for Caledonia in connection with the commencement of these projects, Caledonia requests that, as provided in Section 3.3(c) of the Agreement, TVA provide notice of acceptance or disapproval of the diagrams and specifications within sixty (60) days of the date of receipt by TVA of this notice, together with, if the modifications are not approved for some reason, an explanation of the reasons therefor and a description of the specific changes that would render the diagrams and specifications acceptable, pursuant to the standard of review therefor as provided in Section 3.3(b) and with respect to the safety and efficiency of TVA’s system and employees as provided in Section 3.3(c).
+Because time is of the essence for Caledonia in connection with the commencement of these projects, Caledonia requests that, as provided in Section 3.3(c) of the Agreement, TVA provide notice of acceptance or disapproval of the one-line diagram and associated description within sixty (60) days of the date of receipt by TVA of this notice, together with, if the modifications are not approved for some reason, an explanation of the reasons therefor and a description of the specific changes that would render the diagrams and specifications acceptable, pursuant to the standard of review therefor as provided in Section 3.3(b) and with respect to the safety and efficiency of TVA’s system and employees as provided in Section 3.3(c).
+Full design drawings and equipment detail will be supplied 30 days prior to the initiation of construction.

 Caledonia does not believe that any amendment to the Agreement is required to make the modifications to the Caledonia Interconnection Facilities or to install the Southern Interconnect.
 Rather, Caledonia would propose to supplement, pursuant to Section 6.4 of the Agreement, the Operating Procedures for the Facility.
 Oversight of the types of operational changes that arise on account of the Southern Interconnect are expressly delegated to the Operating Committee (see, e.g., Sections 6.4(b)(iv) (matters pertaining to changes or additions to the Interconnection Facilities) and (d) (clearances and switching practices, daily estimates of capacity and energy, etc.)).
 Once you have had an opportunity to review the diagrams and specifications for the proposed modifications, we would like to meet with you at your earliest convenience to determine what operating policies TVA may reasonably require with respect to the operation of the Facility, taking into account the dual interconnect.
-By way of illustration, Caledonia would propose to put in place procedures that would permit switching between the Southern and TVA interconnects only during off peak hours [and would be willing to discuss with TVA providing TVA with the responsibility for implementing such switches if TVA viewed it desirable to have that capability].
-[Insert other restrictions we may be willing to offer up upfront].
-Affiliates of Caledonia recently have successfully negotiated analogous types of operating parameters for a merchant plant that is interconnected with each of IPL and Cinergy.
-Caledonia believes that similar types of parameters should be workable in this case.
+In addition to the breaker interlocks describeda above, Caledonia is willing to put in place procedures that will permit switching generators between the Southern and TVA interconnects only during off peak hours.
+We are also willing to discuss with TVA to possiblity of TVA taking responsibility for implementing such switcheing if TVA believes such control of the new breakers to be desirable.
+Affiliates of Caledonia have recently negotiated an analogous operating arrangement for a merchant plant that is interconnected with both of IPL and Cinergy employing breaker interlocks like that proposed here.
+Caledonia believes that a similar design and operating procedures will be workable in this case.